Arena-Rosnav/rosnav-rl/rosnav_rl/README.md

 Returns the decoded action based on the action calculated by the network.

-The action is a tuple of two or three values as described in [TODO](TODO).
+The action is a tuple of two or three values.
+Two values are used for non holonomic robots.
+The action will always be returned in the format [x_vel, y_cal, anglular_velocity]

 #### encode_observation(observation)

 Returns the encoded observation that is fed into the network.

-The observation is a dictionary as described in [TODO](TODO)
+The observation is a dictionary containing following keys:

+- __laser_scan__: Array of current laser scan values
+- __goal_in_robot_frame__: Tuple of (rho, theta) with distance and angle to the current goal
+- __last_action__: Last action as array of three values

 ### Rosnav Space Manager